|Article 28 (right to education)|

 The school seeks to offer a wide and well balanced curriculum with a special emphasis on English, Mathematics and Science.
-The school uses Letters and Sounds as the main phonics scheme, yet draws on a number of other schemes to reinforce the teaching.
+The school uses RWI (Read, Write, Inc.) as the main phonics scheme.
 Computing lessons are taught in the computer suites and using the laptops.
 The Foundation Subjects: History, Geography, Art, Design and Technology, Music, French, P.E. and PSHE are taught as subjects through appropriate study units, based on the National Curriculum documents.
 We also teach Philosophy for Children.

 Special Educational Needs